vippsas/vipps-epayment-api/operations/cancel.md

 :::info
 It is not possible to cancel a payment while a user is actively authorizing the payment.
-Eg: The payment is under processing with the payment scheme, or the user is in a 3 D Secure session.
+Eg: The payment is under processing with the payment scheme, or the user is in a 3-D Secure session.
 :::

 ## Cancel after a partial capture